Tom Harris is injured in a high school football game and ends up in the hospital.

 “Tom, is it okay with you if Tanner listens to what we’re going to discuss?”

-“We’ve determined that what you have are two contusions in your bladder caused by blunt trauma to your abdominal wall.
+“The scan shows that what you have are two contusions in the wall of your bladder caused by blunt trauma to your abdomen.
 That is consistent with how you describe the way your injury occurred by having an opposing player jump on you with his knees.
-That’s also what the X-ray showed.

-“Your contusions are internal tears which means there are no holes in your bladder, so urine is not passing from your bladder into your abdominal cavity.
+“Your contusions are internal which means there are no holes in your bladder, so urine is not passing from your bladder into your abdominal cavity.
 That’s also confirmed because your temperature isn’t above the normal range.
-That means you didn’t have a fever or any other symptoms of a tear in the bladder wall.
-So you won’t need surgery.”
+You don’t have a fever or any other symptoms of a tear in the bladder wall.
+So we’ve determined that you won’t need surgery.”

 “That’s great!
 What’ll you do to stop the bleeding?”

 “What we do in a case like yours is allow the contusions to heal on their own.
-We’ll watch you for a few days in the hospital to make sure that approach is appropriate.
+We’ll watch you for a few days while you’re in the hospital to make sure our determination is appropriate.
 Also, if there is restricted urine flow, we might insert a catheter through your urethra into your bladder so you can urinate.”

 Tom’s expression showed he didn’t like that option at all.
 “So, when can I return to school?”